How to Manage Workload Distribution in IT Teams After Retrenchment

 - Check all tasks and remove low-value work.

-- Use AI to handle repetitive tasks.
+- Use AI to handle repetitive work.

 - Share plans openly to build trust.

-- Watch team wellbeing and adjust workloads.
+- Watch team wellbeing and adjust workloads when needed.

-- Create stable teams focused on results.
+- Build stable teams that focus on clear results.

-Frequently Asked Questions (FAQ)
+Frequently Asked Questions (FAQs)

 2. How does downsizing affect IT productivity?

-3. How do we prevent burnout post-layoffs?
+3. How can we prevent burnout after layoffs?

 4. Can AI help manage workloads?